-There are many factors to consider when choosing your fuel card program.
+There are many factors to consider when choosing your fuel card.
 You should carefully consider pricing, available locations, acceptance and controls, and other factors.
 But something that is often overlooked during implementation is how best to assign your cards.
 The system you choose – driver cards or vehicle cards – will make a difference in your day-to-day operations, so be sure to consider both scenarios.